brunozalc/zed-chocolate/README.md

 ## Description

-This is a zed port of [snakedye's chocolate](https://gitlab.com/snakedye/chocolate) theme.
+This is a Zed port of [snakedye's chocolate](https://gitlab.com/snakedye/chocolate) theme.

 Currently, there is no light mode support.